sadimanna/latent-diffusion-pytorch2.3.0/README.md

 - Finally, users should change the strategy to `ddp` or whatever suits best for them.
 The current code has been set up to run on a single GPU.
 Line 525 in `main.py` has been commented out for the purpose.
 - PyTorch Lightning-2.2.3 does not support `optimizer_idx` in `training_step`.
 Hence, serialized the execution of optimizer operations in `training_step` as mentioned in the docs.
 Also, `self.automatic_optimization` needs to be set to `False`.
 - `accumulate_grad_batches` in `pl.Trainer` is not supported when `self.automatic_optimization` is set to `False`.
 Hence, added a provision for gradient accumulation manually in the `training_step`.
-- Replaced deprecated `TestTubeLogger` with `TensorBoardLogger` but forgot to change the name.
-It still creates a folder named `testtube` inside the log directory.
+- Replaced deprecated `TestTubeLogger` with `TensorBoardLogger` and changed the name to `tensorboard`.
+It will create a folder named `tensorboard` inside the log directory.

 ### July 2022